mathesar-foundation/mathesar/README.md

 We want to make existing database functionality more accessible, for users of all technical skill levels.

 ## Contributing
 We actively encourage contribution!
-Get started by reading our [Contribution Guidelines](./CONTRIBUTING.md) and [Local Development Setup](./LOCAL_DEVELOPMENT.md).
+Get started by reading our [Contributor Guide](./CONTRIBUTING.md).

 ## License
 Mathesar is open source under the GPLv3 license - see [LICENSE](LICENSE).
 It also contains derivatives of third-party open source modules licensed under the MIT license.
 See the list and respective licenses in [THIRDPARTY](THIRDPARTY).